BrainStatsSam/SIbootstrap/README.md

 Collection of scripts to implement the xDF method introduced in

 ### Dependencies <a name="dependencies"></a>
-RFTtoolbox package.
+MATLAB

+For code needed to generate the simulations and perform RFT inference you will need the RFTtoolbox package.

 This can be downloaded at: https://github.com/BrainStatsSam/RFTtoolbox.